 The Beijing Platform for Action states that “the human rights of women include their right to have control over and decide freely and responsibly on matters related to their sexuality, including sexual and reproductive health, free of coercion, discrimination and violence.”
 The CEDAW Committee’s General Recommendation 24 recommends that States prioritise the “prevention of unwanted pregnancy through family planning and sex education.”
 The CESCR General Comment 14 has explained that the provision of maternal health services is comparable to a core obligation which cannot be derogated from under any circumstances, and the States have to the immediate obligation to take deliberate, concrete, and targeted steps towards fulfilling the right to health in the context of pregnancy and childbirth.

-Launch Event - Information series on sexual and reproductive health and rights
+OHCHR information series on sexual and reproductive health and rights.